-I was at a buffet in Singapore the other day and saw something that really caught my attention.
+These Chinese boiled peanuts were indeed a discovery.
+The long story goes: I was at a buffet in a hotel in Singapore and saw something that caught my eye.
 I’m keto, but I’m not dead.
 Whenever I see something interesting that is basically for free – I’ve paid for the buffet, after all – I’ll try… at least one bite.
-A sacrifice, if you may, in the name of research: finding new ketofiable foods.
+A sacrifice, if you may, in the name of research: finding new ketofy-able foods.

-Anyway, this dish looked like beans, but not from a sort I had ever seen before.
-I took only a few of them – I don’t remember how many, but I actually counted – because who knows how many carbs would be in that.
+Anyway, this intriguing dish looked like beans, but not from a sort I had ever seen before.
+I took only a few of them – I don’t remember how many, but I actually counted – because who knows how many carbs are be in that?
 I wanted to be on the safe side.

-So you found out about this awesome keto Chinese boiled peanuts, but with all peanut variations out there, which one do you pick to boil?
+So you found out about this awesome, keto friendly, Chinese boiled peanuts, but with all peanut variations out there, which one do you pick to boil?
 And does it even matter?
-Well, yes – always use the raw ones for boiling.
+Well, yes: always use raw peanuts for boiling.
 You can buy them at the produce section of the supermarket, by weight.

 Raw peanuts can be either green or dehydrated: the green ones are called such not for their color, but because they have been freshly harvested.
 They are harder to find outside the season.
 The moisture content in green peanuts is higher, so they will require less boiling time to reach the desired soft “baked sweet potato” stage.